Beauty Standards Make Me Ashamed Of My Features — & AI Makes It Worse

 “

-Unsurprisingly, people are worried that AI influencers of colour may take opportunities away from real minorities.
+Unsurprisingly, people are worried that AI influencers of color may take opportunities away from real minorities.

 ”